 With the constant changes and competitions in the H-1B program, the denial rate is on the rise.
 Additionally, if the H-1B visa salary requirements are changed, many people may be excluded from obtaining an H-1B visa.
 Therefore, it is always best to stay up-to-date and understand the filing process and requirements before getting started.

-At Immi-USA, we have a highly experienced team of immigration attorneys with extensive knowledge of the H-1B application process.
-Our dedicated lawyers are always ready to provide you with quality legal guidance and representation.
+VisaNation Law Group’s highly experienced team of immigration attorneys have extensive knowledge of the H-1B application process.
+The team of dedicated lawyers are always ready to provide you with quality legal guidance and representation.
 From gathering supporting evidence to dealing with RFE’s we help you every step of the way.
 You can schedule a consultation with us today by filling out this contact form.